megarohas/game_of_life/README.md

 - Navigation with mouse;
 - Improvement of time prediction algorythm;
 - Improvement of the UI;
-- Debugging and optimising the core algorythm;
+- Debugging and optimising the core algorythm.

 ## HOW TO USE:
 - To use just open the index.html with browser =)